rust-lang/book/nostarch/chapter07.md

 name as the package.
 A package can have multiple binary crates by placing files in the *src/bin* directory: each file will be a separate binary crate.

+Unmatched: BoxType

+> ### Modules Cheat Sheet

+> Before we get to the details of modules and paths, here we provide a quick reference on how modules, paths, the `use` keyword, and the `pub` keyword work in the compiler, and how most developers organize their code.
+We’ll be going through examples of each of these rules throughout this chapter, but this is a great place to refer to as a reminder of how modules work.

+Unmatched: BoxRunInHead

+Unmatched: BoxRunInPara

+Unmatched: BoxRunInHead

+Unmatched: BoxRunInPara

+Unmatched: BoxListBullet

+Unmatched: BoxListBullet

+Unmatched: BoxListBullet

+Unmatched: BoxRunInHead

+Unmatched: BoxRunInPara

+Unmatched: BoxListBullet

+Unmatched: BoxListBullet

+Unmatched: BoxListBullet

+Unmatched: BoxRunInHead

+Unmatched: BoxRunInPara

+Unmatched: BoxRunInHead

+Unmatched: BoxRunInPara

+Unmatched: BoxRunInHead

+Unmatched: BoxRunInPara

+> Here, we create a binary crate named `backyard` that illustrates these rules.
+The crate’s directory, also named `backyard`, contains these files and
+directories:

+Unmatched: BoxCode

+Unmatched: BoxCode

+Unmatched: BoxCode

+Unmatched: BoxCode

+Unmatched: BoxCode

+Unmatched: BoxCode

+Unmatched: BoxCode

+Unmatched: BoxCode

+> The crate root file in this case is *src/main.rs*, and it contains:

+Unmatched: BoxCode

+Unmatched: BoxCode

+Unmatched: BoxCode

+Unmatched: BoxCode

+Unmatched: BoxCode

+Unmatched: BoxCode

+Unmatched: BoxCode

+Unmatched: BoxCode

+> The `pub mod garden;` line tells the compiler to include the code it finds in *src/garden.rs*, which is:

+Unmatched: BoxCode

+> Here, `pub mod vegetables;` means the code in *src/garden/vegetables.rs* is included too.
+That code is:

+Unmatched: BoxCode

+Unmatched: BoxCode

+> Now let’s get into the details of these rules and demonstrate them in action!

 ## Defining Modules to Control Scope and Privacy

 In this section, we’ll talk about modules and other parts of the module system,